planetarian/4Duino/README.txt

 An advanced Arduino library for controlling 4D Systems' GOLDELOX-based uOLED displays.

 This library is in the public domain.
 Actually, I think I'll use the WTFPL.
-Yeah, that works.
+Same thing, right?